 Microblogging is a classic web 2.0 tool which exists at the intersection of blogging, social networking and social sharing.
 It involves the rapid exchange of concise information, often including images, videos and/or weblinks.
 There have been a number of microblogging services over the years, but many have now disappeared.
-For a long time, global microblogging was almost entirely dominated by Twitter (see the cartoon image above left, and the new Twitter X icon above right) but after a change of management in 2022 many users switched to the decentralised Mastodon (see the cartoon above centre).
-One longstanding alternative is Plurk, while the decentralised Bluesky was launched in 2021, and Meta’s Threads entered the field in 2023.
+For a long time, global microblogging was almost entirely dominated by Twitter/X (see the cartoon image above left, and the new Twitter X icon above right) but after a change of management in 2022 many users switched to the decentralised Mastodon (see the cartoon above centre).
+Given the increasing lack of control over content under the new management, as well as the close association between Twitter and the Republican campaign in the 2024 US election, another exodus began in late 2024, notably to Bluesky (which had been launched in 2021).
+Another longstanding alternative is Plurk, while Meta’s Threads entered the field in 2023.
 Twitter was officially renamed X in July 2023, with an accompanying change of logo (as seen above).
 In China, where Twitter/X is inaccessible, there are some highly successful alternatives including Sina Weibo (微博).
 Because they involve quick, succinct sharing, microblogs are often accessed in an app version on mobile devices and thus may be linked to mobile learning.

 -